Books

 The second lesson is death.
 The only constant in life.
 Only when we face death, do we stop caring about all the unnecessary bullshit and start caring about what truly matters to us.

-I still remember the time I overdosed on a lot of weed through gummies.
-I was hallucinating and I called my friends in the discord group chat.
-For a while, I thought I was about to die.
-The only thing I felt was disappointment because I didn’t get to achieve the things I wanted to do before I die like losing my virginity or getting a girlfriend.
-After that, I came to terms with my own death.
-I told myself that I tried my best and this was all I could do so far before passing away.
-Before knocking out, I was sad but also relieved knowing that I did have some fun moments.
+I overdosed on 90mg of THC through gummies in Fall 2023, the recommended dose for beginners is either 5mg or 10mg.
+I was hallucinating, so I called my friends in the discord group chat.
+After reaching my room, my heart felt like it was about to explode, I was having brain lag of me going in and out of consciousness like King Crimson from Jojo Part 5, and I was extremely tired.
+When my vision started to fade out, I believed I was about to die.
+The only thing I felt was disappointment because I didn’t lose my virginity or have a proper girlfriend.
+In the span of less than a minute, I came to terms with my death.
+I told myself that I tried my best and this was all I could do before passing away.
+I was sad but also relieved knowing that I had some fun moments.
 The next morning I woke up realizing that I was still alive.
 I didn’t change overnight.
 I still have my anxiety and fears especially when it comes to other people but I am getting better at learning to prioritize my values over others.

 The third lesson is about failure.
 “If you are not willing to fail, you are not willing to succeed”.

-After accumulating a lot of rejections with only a few successes, my ego and self-esteem took a hit.
+Accumulating rejection after rejection from girls with little success destroyed my self-esteem.
 I went from an outgoing person to someone who didn’t go to class because I had a pimple near my nose.
 I cried about feeling ugly and unwanted.
 For a while, I forgot this lesson about failure.
 I avoided it because the looks of rejection scared me, they hurt me deep inside to the point I started running away from social settings.
-However, the truth remains, to be successful and confident, I have to be willing to be a failure and a complete joke and weirdo to others.
+However, the truth remains: to be successful and confident, I have to be willing to be a failure and a complete joke and weirdo to others.
 A side lesson is to also be wary of one’s tolerance.
-I ran it down last semester (fall 2023), going to social setting after social setting getting rejections and more rejections.
+I ran it down last semester (fall 2023), going to social event after event getting rejections and more rejections.
 I forgot to reflect and recharge which led to my third rock bottom.
 Now that I am almost recovered, I feel ready to go out and try and fail again to succeed.

 5) Models by Mark Manson